Ephigenia/notable-cli/README.md

 New Notes
 -------------------------------------------------------------------------------
-Creating new notes accepts the title of the note as first argument and tags as CSV list as the second argument.
-It will create a file using the title which renderes a template that contain a list of template variables.
+Creating new notes accepts the title of the note as the first argument and tags as CSV list as the second argument.
+It will create a file using the title which renders a template that contains a list of template variables.

     notable-cli new YYYYMMDD-Standup Project/MyProject,Standup,Note

-This will create and emmidiently open new note with the current date + "-Standup" as title using the Tags "Project/MyProject", "Standup" and "Note".
+This will create and emmidiently open a new note with the current date + "-Standup" as the title using the Tags "Project/MyProject", "Standup" and "Note".

 ## New Notes in Sub-Directories